groundy

 ERNIE X1 and X1.1 target the reasoning segment, with Baidu claiming X1 matches DeepSeek-R1 at 50% of the cost, and X1.1 surpassing DeepSeek R1-0528 on key benchmarks.
 ERNIE 5.0, released in late 2025, expands to 2.4 trillion parameters and natively handles text, images, audio, and video.

 The caveat: Baidu’s benchmark claims have historically attracted skepticism, and independent verification of ERNIE’s stated performance has been uneven.
-ERNIE 4.5’s open-source release is a meaningful shift — it signals that Baidu recognizes the open-weight ecosystem as a competitive pressure rather than a curiosity.
+ERNIE 4.5’s open-source release is a substantial shift, signaling that Baidu recognizes the open-weight ecosystem as a competitive pressure rather than a curiosity.

 Use case fit: Chinese-language applications where Baidu’s search data heritage matters, and workflows that require full multimodal capability including audio and video (ERNIE 5.0).
 The open-sourced ERNIE 4.5 is accessible and well-documented; the proprietary ERNIE 5.0 is less straightforward for international developers to access.